 All consultants, clients and partners will be informed that an equality and diversity policy is in operation and are bound to comply with its requirements.
 This policy will also be drawn to the attention of consultants, clients, stakeholders and job applicants though appropriate communication channels.

 It is expected that when staff are representing Sturgeon in an external capacity, and as part of their role, that they will endeavour to ensure that equality and diversity principles and practices are adhered to.

-By signing the Charter, Sturgeon Ventures LLP have committed to implement four recommendations to improve gender diversity in financial services.
+By signing the Charter, Sturgeon Ventures LLP has committed to implement four recommendations to improve gender diversity in financial services.
 The charter asks financial firms to support the progression of women into senior roles, set Internal and Externally reportable targets to improve diversity in the workforce, and publicly report on these goals.

-By the nature of our business, each individual member of the Sturgeon team is responsible and accountable for promoting gender diversity and inclusion to the industry, and ensuring our team maximise career opportunities within the financial services industry particularly for back to work mothers.
+By the nature of our business, each individual member of the Sturgeon team is responsible and accountable for promoting gender diversity and inclusion to the industry, and for ensuring our team maximise career opportunities within the financial services industry particularly for back to work mothers.

-We have set a target at Partner level to consider how we encourage men into our team and flexible working environment, and to promote and understand how their requirements can be addressed to build towards the long term goal of a gender neutral society.
+We have set a target at Partner level to consider how we encourage men into our team and ensure a flexible working environment, and to promote and understand how their requirements can be addressed to build towards the long term goal of a gender neutral society.

 Our Policy is to keep at least 50% of senior management as female.
 In April 2018, we promoted one female member of our team to become the Compliance Officer.

 Our publicly reported external targets are to:

 - Support 5 women into senior management/board level roles at the financial services clients we are working with.